neorning97/Master-s-thesis/scripts/3D_properties/subcompartment_tracks/README.md

 derivative chromosome.
-To understand how the translocated segment's chromatin environment changes, this script draws horizontal subcompartment tracks showing the subcompartment state along the full length of each derivative chromosome — displaying both the translocated fragment and the chromosomal body it joined, side by side.
+To understand how the translocated segment's chromatin environment changes, this script draws horizontal subcompartment tracks showing the subcompartment state along the full length of each derivative chromosome, displaying both the translocated fragment and the chromosomal body it joined, side by side.

 Subcompartments (A1, A2, B1, B2, B3) reflect the transcriptional and